tiagosiebler/bybit-api/README.md

 // This example is wrapped in an async function, so "await" can be used async function main() {
+  /**
-  // Optional.
-Can be used to prepare a connection before sending commands (e.g. as part of your startup process)
+   * Optional.
+Can be used to prepare a connection before sending
+   * commands (e.g. as part of your startup process).
+   *
-  // This is not necessary and will happen automatically when sending a command, if you aren't connected/authenticated yet
+   * This is not necessary and will happen automatically when
+   * sending a command, if you aren't connected/authenticated yet.
+   */
   // await wsClient.connectWSAPI();

   try {
     console.log('Step 1: Create an order');

-    // The type for `wsAPISubmitOrderResult` is automatically resolved to `WSAPIResponse<OrderResultV5, "order.create">` const wsAPISubmitOrderResult = await wsClient.sendWSAPIRequest(
+    // The type for `wsAPISubmitOrderResult` is automatically
+    // resolved to `WSAPIResponse<OrderResultV5, "order.create">`
+    const wsAPISubmitOrderResult = await wsClient.sendWSAPIRequest(
       WS_KEY_MAP.v5PrivateTrade,
       'order.create',